joetanx/sentinel/mcp.md

 </details>

+## 1. Using Sentinel MCP with VS Code

-### 1.2.
+### 1.1.
 Using VS Code with GitHub Enterprise account

 Click on the GitHub Copilot icon and select `Use AI Features`: